Getting Started with Weather HAT

 Look for the line that says OFFSET and change this number until the temperature readings match with those from your thermometer.
 Different Pis put out different amounts of heat, and you might find that you need to adjust more or less depending on what kind of enclosure you're using and whether it's inside or outside.
 If you're using a Pi Zero outside in a well ventilated enclosure like a Stevenson screen, for example, you might not need much of an offset.

-If you're using a Pi 4 they tend to run rather warm.
+If you're using a Pi 4 or Pi 5 they tend to run rather warm.
 To reduce heat transfer you could use a GPIO extension cable to connect HAT and Pi to make more of a gap between them.

 1.54" LCD example